zks0002/fixedpoint/docs/source/slicing.rst

 Multi-Bit Random Access
 ===============================================================================

-To access multiple bits at a time, :class:`slice`\ s are employed.
+To access multiple bits at a time, a :class:`slice`\ must be used.
 Both ascending and descending ranges are supported.

 ..  doctest:: multi-bit slicing